 To best support students, we have defined five thematic areas of scholarship.
 These thematic areas are not meant to be restrictive in any way; for example, an appropriate project might bridge two or more thematic areas, or might not clearly fall under any of the thematic areas.

-Basic Science – Fundamental scientific discovery through laboratory research
+Basic Biomedical Science – Fundamental scientific discovery through laboratory research

 Clinical Science – Patient centered research including but not limited to clinical investigation and trials, translational research, behavioral research, and drug development

 Global Health – Understanding and applying public health and clinical decision making in low resource settings with vulnerable populations (please note special requirements for travel abroad)

 Public Health & Epidemiology – Populations as patients, international health, rural health, occupational and environmental health, infectious diseases, chronic diseases, health services research and health policy